-However, if you are looking for some winter activities to do with your family, all is not lost.
+However, if you are looking for some winter activities to do with your family in December, all is not lost.
 There are still outdoor activities that you can do.
 Of course, you have to take safety precautions to reduce your risks of contracting the virus.

 Indoor celebrations and gatherings are out, along with the usual year-end parties with your relatives and friends coming over.

 It Will Not Be Your Usual Winter Holiday

 The COVID-19 pandemic has changed the world and life as people know it.
 Parties will never be the same again.
 Concerts became virtual.
 Schools are no longer completely safe, and so some parents chose remote learning for their beloved children.
 Shopping centres stopped being a place to relieve stress.
 Cinemas closed, and restaurants operated at less capacity.

 The work environment also changed for most.
 Some worked from the safety of their homes, while some worked in reduced hours.

 With all these changes and more, your winter holiday this year will not be the same.
 You have to observe safe physical distancing and wear a face mask at all times.
 Meeting your college friends will probably have to wait until the situation is much more stable.
 Your health and safety, and that of your family’s, should be the priority.

 If you are planning a winter holiday trip depending on your restrictions, choose the nearest possible destination.
 Staying within your locality reduces your risk of contracting the virus.
 If you are going to a place near you, avoid staying overnight in a hotel.

 You should plan everything and avoid spontaneity.
 A quick stopover at a convenience store may seem harmless, but it increases your possible exposure and your risk.
 Have everything you need before you set out, from food, water, face masks to your mittens and ski jacket.